What is Religious Discrimination?

 - Forcing an employee to participate in a religious activity

-- Punishing or retaliating against an employee for not participating in a religious activity
+- Punishing an employee for not participating in a religious activity

 The EEOC also stipulates that employers must “reasonably accommodate the religious practices of an employee or prospective employee.”
 In particular, an employer must reasonably accommodate an employee’s dress and grooming requirements.
 It is unlawful to prohibit the wearing of garments such as yarmulkes or headscarves, so long as they do not interfere with the employee’s ability to do their duties.
 Employers must also make arrangements if an employee needs time off for religious observances.